alexandreLavenant/hackerNewsPretty/README.md

-README

-Get the best news of hackernews.com in on a pretty page.
+Get the best news of hackernews.com in a pretty page.

 I. Installation
 ---------------